Art Schlichter: 2011 arrest

+Further arrests

+On June 6, 2022, Schlichter was found unresponsive by police at the Hampton Inn in Hilliard, Ohio.
+Police, who were responding to a report of an overdose, used Narcan to resuscitate Schlichter and took him to a hospital.
+A substance was found in his room which was later revealed to be cocaine after testing.
+Schlichter pleaded guilty and was subsequently charged with cocaine possession on October 11, being sentenced to one year of probation on September 13, 2023.

+A few months later, on February 2, 2024, an Ohio Highway Patrol officer found Schlichter on a street in Columbus, standing beside his disabled vehicle.
+The officer would discover drug paraphernalia on the car's floorboard.
+Schlichter was subsequently searched and handed over a pair of glass pipes.
+He was arrested and charged with cocaine possession, as well as possessing drug paraphernalia.
+On August 25, 2025, he pled guilty to felony drug possession that saw him sentenced to two years of probation with weekly drug tests.

 Health issues

-Doctors have diagnosed Schlichter with Parkinson's disease and dementia—the side effects of numerous concussions (between 15 and 17, depending on the source) suffered over 20 years of football at junior high, high school, college and professional levels.
+Doctors have diagnosed Schlichter with Parkinson's disease and dementia—the side effects of numerous concussions (between fifteen and seventeen, depending on the source) suffered over twenty years of football at the junior high, high school, college and professional levels.
 His public defender in the 2011 case, Steven Nolder, said that Schlichter has been diagnosed with "deficits" in his frontal lobes, which have been linked to depression, impulsivity and impaired judgment.
-According to Snook, doctors believe that Schlichter has chronic traumatic encephalopathy, a degenerative disease caused by repeated blows to the head.
+According to Snook, doctors believe that Schlichter has chronic traumatic encephalopathy (CTE), a degenerative disease caused by repeated blows to the head which has been found to be common among football players.
 Protective equipment (especially helmets) was inferior during much of Schlichter's high school, collegiate and NFL days.
-Even during his CFL and Arena League days, head injuries were just considered part of the game.
+Even during his CFL and Arena League days, concussions and head injuries were just considered part of the game.

 In popular culture

 Schlichter was mentioned in the 2006 Prison Break episode "By the Skin and the Teeth" and in 2017 was the subject of Season 11, Episode 14 of American Greed titled "Art Schlichter, All American Fraud."